tammywebdev/OpenClassrooms/README.md

 The [To Do list app](https://github.com/tammywebdev/OpenClassrooms/blob/main/projects/todo-list-app/README.md) implements the Model View Controller design pattern using vanilla javascript.

 In order to complete this project, I had to take over the app, fix critical bugs, add unit tests, write technical documentation and compare the app's performance against another competitor app.

+## Restaurant Review Site

+This project is a single page application for searching and rating restaurants interactively on a map UI.

+The Restaurant Review Site uses React Js, Google Maps API, React Bootstrap.